mikesir87/dceu-2018-workshop/1-building-first-image/README.md

 In this first hands-on exercise, we're going to build our first container image, push it to Docker Hub, and then run a container using that image.

-**If you haven't done so yet**, [](create a Docker Hub account).
+**If you haven't done so yet**, [create a Docker Hub account](https://hub.docker.com/).
 You will need this to access Play with Docker and sharing images through Docker Hub.

 ## Getting Started

 For the workshop, we will be using Play with Docker, a tool created by several Docker Captains to help you get up and running.
 Beyond it being a great tool, we don't have to rely on the conference's network speeds, as the containers and images are running remotely.

 1. Open your web browser to [https://play-with-docker.com](https://play-with-docker.com).
 2. Login using your Docker Hub account.
-If you don't have an account yet, [https://hub.docker.com/](you can do so here).
+If you don't have an account yet, [you can do so here](https://hub.docker.com).

 ## Creating and running our first Image